-As Australia’s peak national body for Australians living with a rare disease, RVA focuses on broader systemic policy development and change.
+As Australia’s national peak body for Australians living with a rare disease, RVA focuses on broader systemic policy development and change.
 Click here for a list of RVA’s past advocacy activities, including submissions to a range of Government and departmental enquiries.

 RVA is committed to advocating in ways we believe are likely to be the most effective and in a manner that is solutions-focused, respectful and continues to build and protect RVA’s ongoing relationships with all stakeholders: policy-makers, Governments, Departments of Health, clinicians, practitioners, researchers, academics, industry as well as people living with a rare disease, and their family and carers.
 At RVA, we know that how we advocate is critical and our Advocacy Strategy reflects this.
 We engage in a number of advocacy activities including: